davewhiteland/compsci-superbasics/collections/_command-line/issuing-a-command.md

 * if it isn't, it looks to see if it can find a program with that name that it can run instead
 * if it can't, it does nothing (that's what happened when you just pressed ENTER)

-When it's finsihed — the command has run, or the program finishes what it was doing — the computer throws up a new prompt for you.
+When it's finished — the command has run, or the program finishes what it was doing — the computer throws up a new prompt for you.

 For example, in Unix there is a command